The standing wall plank exercise is one of the core exercises in my Strengthen Your Core program and my online course, Building a Stronger Core.

 Enter your email address and I will start you on this free course.
 I do not SPAM or share your email address (or any information) with third parties.
 You can unsubscribe from my mail list at any time.

-In my book, Strengthen Your Core, there is a variation of the main exercise where the ball is up onto a sofa.
+Another standing wall plank exercise variation in my book, Strengthen Your Core, is to use the ball up onto and against a sofa.

 Wall Plank Exercise • Pay Attention to Your Shoulders and Wrists